dnerochain/dnero/docs/commands/wallet/dnerocli_tx_deposit.md

 ## dnerocli tx deposit

-Deposit stake to a validator or guardian
+Deposit stake to a validator or sentry

 ### Synopsis

-Deposit stake to a validator or guardian
+Deposit stake to a validator or sentry

 ```
 dnerocli tx deposit [flags]